warmist/scripts/docs/gui/gm-editor.rst

 -------

 ``-f``, ``--freeze``
-    Freeze the underlying viewscreen so that it does not receive logic updates.
+    Freeze the underlying viewscreen so that it does not receive any updates.
-    Note that this will prevent scrolling the map by draggint with the middle mouse button.
+    This allows you to be sure that whatever you are inspecting or modifying will not be changed by the game until you are done with it.
+Note that this will also prevent any rendering refreshes, so the background may strobe, and if you drag the `gui/gm-editor` window around then you will see visual artifacts.
+You might want to maximize the gm-editor window by double-clicking in the title bar, otherwise the stobe effect of the background might get tiring on the eyes.

 Screenshot
 ----------